 Barcelona metro pass: A simple option to get around Barcelona by metro

 The Hola Transport Card or the Barcelona Card are two serious options to consider for your transport needs as they offer an unlimited number of trips by metro, especially to and from Barcelona airport.
-More explanations on the two pages in question.
-Finally, another way to discover the city is the Hop-on Hop-off Bus which we also explain all the advantages.
+More explanations on the two pages in question. advantages.

 Barcelona metro stations, lines, stops, changes and connections.